pandosima/intern-mobile-starter/Readme.md

 Note:
 * Android Emulator can access your pc at ip address 10.0.2.2
 * iOS Simulator can access your pc by the host name 'localhost'

-## Themimg
-We use [React Native Elements](https://reactnativeelements.com/docs) to boot up theming for the app.
-Make sure to read [this guide](https://reactnativeelements.com/docs/customizing) if you want to custome the theme for the app.

 ## Build variants
 * We have toltal 8 [build variants](https://developer.android.com/build/build-variants) for Android for 4 environments: `dev`, `rc`, `stg`, and `prod`.
 Each environent have 2 variants: `debug`, and `release`.